mjlosch/optim_m1qn3/README.md

 # optim_m1qn3
-optimisation package for MITgcm based on m1qn3 with proper reverse control
+optimisation package for MITgcm based on m1qn3 with proper reverse communication

 These are some basic instructions to an optimization of MITgcm/verification/tutorial_global_oce_optim with optim_m1qn3.
 Some tweaking is definitely possible and not described here.